WellingtonBraga/GA-Example/README.md

 ### The Fittest

-The Fittest element is one which has the fitness more closer than 0 as possible.
+The Fittest element is one which has the fitness more closer to 0 as possible.